 There is no case law yet by the European Court of Human Rights on the issue of financial declarations by public officials.
-However, certain jurisprudence of the European Court of Human Rights from similar contexts suggests that the publication of financial declarations would be justified under the European Convention on Human Rights (ECHR)88 in environments with substantial corruption problems in the public sector.
+However, certain jurisprudence of the European Court of Human Rights from similar contexts suggests that the publication of financial declarations would be justified under the European Convention on Human Rights (ECHR) in environments with substantial corruption problems in the public sector.

-"Article 8 ECHR - Right to respect for private and family life
+"Article 8 ECHR - Right to respect for private and family life 1.
+Everyone has the right to respect for his private and family life, his home and his correspondence."

-1. Everyone has the right to respect for his private and family of national security, public safety or the economic well-being of the country, for the prevention of disorder or crime, for the protection of health or morals, or for the protection of the rights and freedoms of others"
+"2.
+There shall be no interference by a public authority with the exercise of this right except such as is in accordance with the law and is necessary in a democratic society in the interests of national security, public safety or the economic well-being of the country, for the prevention of disorder or crime, for the protection of health or morals, or for the protection of the rights and freedoms of others."